Writing Advice

 Telling The Fox Woman went well, I think, I hope.
 Ten of us met in an old Quaker graveyard high on Fellside, looking out across the town, with a large ginger cat slinking through the long grass, and the last of the summer swifts high overhead, and a robin ferreting through wild blackberries.
 I brought in repeated motifs to bookend the story, and that seemed to go well; one of the jokes didn’t land at all, but the other landed superbly.
 I extended the scene with the baskets of skins, which felt to me to make sense to the story, and I removed the scene with the reflection in the pool.
 I managed not to rush – to slow down and relish the flow of words.
 I’m increasingly drawing on my well of prose and poetry when conjuring the images.
 I still have a very long way to go in using my body and voice and face, and this is something to work on.

 A quick post in celebration of communities, no matter how small: having finished my storytelling course back in March, I recently met up with my classmates for the first of an irregular and very informal story circle.
 We met at Kendal Castle towards the end of the heatwave, with just the thinnest edge of cold creeping into the evening.
 It seems to be a wonderful year for swifts, and a score or more of them barrelled overhead.
-I told The Magic Bowls, which I first heard on Jay Leeming’s superlative Crane Bag podcast, then later found online.
+I told The Magic Bowls, which I first heard on Jay Leeming’s superlative Crane Bag podcast, then later found another version online.

 I’m understanding more and more the looseness and freedom of storytelling; to let the story find its own shape in the space between the teller and the audience.
 I added quite a lot about the man and his wife at the beginning, because I wanted more love and empathy than the written version suggests – I wanted him to have a reason to come home, rather than keep on walking.
 I invented descriptions for the tree spirits, with moss for hair and snailshell eyes.
 Jay’s version turns the burly men into barbers and I kept hold of that, because it’s perfect.
 I added some participation in the banquet scenes, calling on the audience for their favourite meals: ‘Yes!
 They had pizza there too, covered in basil and oozing mozzarella!’
 Stories evolve.
 A storyteller needs to give them space to change and grow and flow.